Migration, Flight and Displacement: Opportunities and Challenges for Religious Education

 3rd Religious Education Theological Study Day in November 2016

-"Migration, Flight and Displacement: Opportunities and Challenges for Religious Education"This was the title of the third Religious Education Theological Study Day at the Institute for Catholic Theology at the University of Kassel, which took place on November 4, 2016.
-With this title, the initiators referred to the current events of the last few years within Germany and Europe, which have been unavoidable since 2015 at the latest.
+"Migration, flight and expulsion: opportunities and challenges for religious education" - this was the title of the third Religious Education and Theology Study Day at the Institute of Catholic Theology at the University of Kassel, which took place on November 4, 2016.
+The initiators were referring to the current events in Germany and Europe in recent years, which have been unavoidable since 2015 at the latest.
 The following questions were formulated in advance and summarized in an agenda:

 To what extent does the situation in society as a whole change religious learning in religious education?
 How can religious dialogue succeed in the face of these challenges?
 What projects exist for addressing and integrating this topic in school lessons?
 How can we talk about flight and displacement with elementary school students?